MHMighani/chortkeh/README.md

-# chortkeh
+# Chortkeh

-Chortkeh helps you have updated value of your investments and keep track of their efficiency.
+Chortkeh's Goal is to help you have updated value of your investments and keep track of their efficiency.

-# project status
+# Project status

-Goes to college and has history for theirself :)
+Under construction...